Scimago quartiles (2018): Q2

-All articles are supposed to be original.
-Authors submitting a manuscript have to declare in the cover letter that the submitted manuscript is an original work, none of the material in the paper has been published or is under consideration for publication elsewhere, and no piece of the manuscript is plagiarised from other published material, including his/her own document (see Instructions to authors).
-As a rule, statement of the corresponding author is regarded as valid.
-If plagiarism is suspected by editors or reviewers, the manuscript will be checked with a plagiarism detection software by the Editor-in-Chief.
-Plagiarism is stated if more than 5% of the sentences in the manuscript are copy-paste from other published material.
-If plagiarism is detected authors may be banned from submissions for a specified time period.
+All articles must be original.
+Authors submitting a manuscript have to declare in the cover letter that the submitted manuscript is an original work, none of the material in the paper has been published or is under consideration for publication elsewhere, and no piece of the manuscript is plagiarised from other published material, including his/her own work (see Instructions to authors).
+As a rule, a statement from the corresponding author is sufficient.
+The manuscript will be checked with a plagiarism detection software by the Editor-in-Chief when the editors or the reviewers suspect plagiarism.
+Plagiarism is defined as more than 5% of the sentences in the manuscript are taken from other published material.
+If plagiarism is detected, authors may be banned from submissions for a specified time period.

-We follow the COPE (Committee on Publications Ethics) recommendations during the whole publication processes.
-Corresponding author should declare in the cover letter that all appropriate ethics and other approvals were obtained for the research.
+We follow the COPE (Committee on Publications Ethics) recommendations during the whole publication process.
+The corresponding author should declare in the cover letter that all appropriate ethics and other approvals were obtained for the research.

-A manuscript submitted by an editor, is handled by other one during the full reviewing process.
-Decision about acceptance will be made also by the other editor.
-Similarly, if the author and editor are working at the same institution, and other editor who is not at that institution will select referees and made decision on the manuscript.
-Referees are requested to declare that there is no conflict of interest with any of the authors.
+A manuscript submitted by an editor is handled by another editor during the full reviewing process.
+Decision about acceptance will also be made by the other editor.
+Similarly, if the author and editor have the same affiliation, an editor with different affiliation will select reviewers and make a decision on the manuscript.
+Reviewers are requested to declare that there is no conflict of interest with any of the authors.